fogfish/datalog/doc/syntax.md

 p( ... ) :- ... .
 ```

-**Semantic Web** predicates are compact IRIs, its just annotates relations as an instance of a class (rdf:type).
+**Semantic Web** predicates are compact IRIs, its just annotates relations as an instance of a class (rdf:type), nothing more the syntax sugar.

 ```
 schema:thing( ... ) :- foaf:person( ... foaf:name ), foaf:name > "A", foaf:name < "B".